ufjschool/ob-s14/drafts/final/religion+energy.md

 “The paranormal is the foundation of religion,” Nichols said.
 “Without that, you’re just left with a philosophy.”

-But is the religious world still interested with the paranormal in modern times?
-Nichols said he has seen many mediums who are religious and has many religious friends who believe in his work, which includes researching hauntings and extrasensory perception (ESP).
-But there are also many agnostic psychics and large segments of the religious community who see the work of psychics and paranormal researchers as fake.

-“Every type of paranormal occurrence that is mentioned in the Bible is still experienced today,” he said.
-“A lot of religionists today will embrace the idea that these miraculous things took place thousands of years ago, but they’ll reject the notion that they are still occurring today, for some reason.”

-“It’s like the old saying, ‘If you talk to God, you’re pious.
-If God talks back, you’re schizophrenic.’”

-By virtue of their religious foundations, ardent followers of any religion are bound to believe in at least some kind of paranormal event.
-But there are a vast number of different extrasensory claims out there, from haunted houses, to speaking with deceased loved ones, to visions of the future.

-Here are what some local religious leaders and scholars say about what each religion believes about the paranormal in the world today.
+Here are what some local religious leaders and scholars say about what each religion believes about the paranormal.

 ###Roman Catholicism